espressif/esp-idf/examples/protocols/coap_client/README.md

 If the URI is prefixed with coap+tcp://, then the CoAP will try to use TCP for the communication.

-NOTE: coaps+tcp:// is not currently supported, even though both libcoap and MbedTLS support it.

 The Constrained Application Protocol (CoAP) is a specialized web transfer protocol for use with constrained nodes and constrained networks in the Internet of Things.
 The protocol is designed for machine-to-machine (M2M) applications such as smart energy and